-If LWBS, then notify the nurse before they leave, or the hospital staff witness a patient attempting to leave after being triaged but before being placed in a room
+If a patient leaves without being seen (LWBS), notify the nurse before they leave, or the hospital staff witnessing a patient attempting to leave after being triaged but before being placed in a room.

 - 1. Document why patient is leaving - 2.
 Urge the patient to stay then educate them on risks of leaving without being seen and document and notify MD reason given by patient for leaving without being seen - 3.
 If possible, have the patient sign AMA form - 4.
 If possible, provide patient with Exit Care AMA